You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Using Exclusive Items For Course Bonuses

-You have the option of making your course bonus content exclusive for course buyers only or a non-exclusive add in that can be purchased separately or with another course.
+You have the option of making your course bonus content exclusive for course buyers only or a non-exclusive add-in that can be purchased separately or with another course.

-If you choose to make your extra bonus content exclusive, then the only way to get this content is to sign up for the course.
-This is a good strategic option when the content really is very in line with the course like an Adobe Audition audio editing course that includes bonus collection of sound effect filters like “Stadium Echo Effect”.
-If the content is really exclusive, you can state that in bold bright font like “Only Available With This Course“.
+If you choose to make your bonus content exclusive, then the only way to get this content is to sign up for the course.
+This is a good strategic option when the content really is very in line with the course like an Adobe Audition audio editing course that includes a bonus collection of sound effect filters like “Stadium Echo Effect”.
+If the content is exclusive, you can state that in bold bright font like “Only Available With This Course“.

-If you have a collection of digital goods available like courses, ebooks, templates, then you may want to not lock in your bonus content and make it available at a separate lower price outside of your course.
+If you have a collection of digital goods available like courses, ebooks, and templates, then you may want to not lock in your bonus content and make it available at a separate lower price outside of your course.
 This allows you to increase the value of your course with a bonus, but also generate sales from some of your prospects that only need the resource at a lower price.
 You can also leverage these same bonus resources across multiple courses, and you use sales copy like “Only Available With Our Writing Classes”

-It’s not recommended that your bonus content is the exact same assets as your web blog email magnet.
-The lead magnet should be a helpful resource to encourage visitors to sign up in exchange for giving you their email address.
+It’s not recommended that your bonus content is the same assets as your web blog email magnet.
+The lead magnet should be a helpful resource to encourage visitors to sign up in exchange for giving you their email addresses.
 The bonus that is used for the course, should be the next level up in benefit over your lead magnet.

 Raise Your Total Price If Your Bonuses Are That Awesome